AshWilliams/walkthrough-bot-dotnet-1/README-Kubernetes.md

-## Creating the Kubernetes cluster and connecting the bot to the cluster
+## Creating the container and Kubernetes cluster for the bot

 #### Installing Azure CLI